ahmedbarakat2007/AhmedOS/README.md

 * New Games

-* New Desight For All Apps
+* New Design For All Apps

 * Commands Now ONLY Run in Terminal